UC-Secure Star DKG for Non-Exportable Key Shares with VSS-Free Enforcement: The NXK and KeyBox Setting

-\paragraph{Approximate state continuity (formal degradation model).} Assumption~\ref{assump:tee-continuity} is a hard safety requirement for any KeyBox interface that is intended to be one-shot.
-If the anti-rollback mechanism enforcing state continuity fails even once---e.g., a monotonic counter wraps, sealed snapshots can be restored from backup, or a freshness oracle is bypassed---then rollback/forking becomes possible and the degradation is typically not graceful: the adversary may obtain multiple outputs from an interface intended to be one-shot and can often recover the resident share (e.g., by special soundness from two responses).
-Accordingly, we parameterize the failure of state continuity by the execution-level bad event $\Bad_{\mathsf{sc}}$ (Definition~\ref{def:bad-sc}).
-In any deployment where $\Pr[\Bad_{\mathsf{sc}}]\le \varepsilon_{\mathsf{sc}}(\lambda)$, Lemma~\ref{lem:sc-additive} implies that every advantage bound proved under Assumption~\ref{assump:tee-continuity} increases additively by $\varepsilon_{\mathsf{sc}}(\lambda)$.
+Assumption~\ref{assump:tee-continuity} is a hard safety requirement for any KeyBox interface that is intended to be one-shot.
+If the anti-rollback mechanism enforcing state continuity fails even once---e.g., a monotonic counter wraps, sealed snapshots can be restored from backup, or a freshness oracle is bypassed---then rollback/forking becomes possible.
+In an unhardened design that samples and stores prover nonces in mutable state, the degradation is typically not graceful: the adversary may obtain multiple outputs from an interface intended to be one-shot and can often recover the resident share via special soundness from two responses under the same commitment.
+We therefore parameterize the failure of state continuity by the execution-level bad event $\Bad_{\mathsf{sc}}$ (Definition~\ref{def:bad-sc}).
+In any deployment where $\Pr[\Bad_{\mathsf{sc}}]\le \varepsilon_{\mathsf{sc}}(\lambda)$, Lemma~\ref{lem:sc-additive} implies that every advantage bound increases additively by $\varepsilon_{\mathsf{sc}}(\lambda)$.
+Later, we employ a method to eliminate this specific catastrophic path by deriving all Fischlin prover nonces deterministically from a static, rollback-invariant seed while other rollback-affected state remains under the general $\varepsilon_{\mathrm{sc}}$.

 \paragraph{Concrete accounting for \texorpdfstring{$\varepsilon_{\mathsf{sc}}(\lambda)$}{esc(lambda)} (non-normative).} The cryptographic results in this paper do not attempt to bound $\varepsilon_{\mathsf{sc}}(\lambda)$; it is a deployment/engineering parameter that upper-bounds the probability of any rollback/fork event $\Bad_{\mathsf{sc}}$ over an execution (Definition~\ref{def:bad-sc}).
 We record two common approximation patterns to clarify what typically contributes to $\varepsilon_{\mathsf{sc}}$: